Interpretable Deep Learning Framework for Improved Disease Classification in Medical Imaging: Materials and Methods

-where $F^{1}$ represents fine-grained features at a spatial resolution of $28 \times 28$, and $F^{2}$ represents high-level features at a spatial resolution of $14 \times 14$.
-These multi-scale features are then passed to the cross-attention fusion module for further processing.
+The multi-scale feature extraction produces two sets of concatenated feature maps, where $F_{1}$ represents fine-grained features at a spatial resolution of $28 \times 28$, and $F_{2}$ represents high-level features at a spatial resolution of $14 \times 14$.
+Subscript $1$ and $2$ represent two hierarchical feature scales corresponding to intermediate and deeper layers of both the networks.
+Rather than fusing these concatenated features directly, the proposed framework forwards the scale-aligned feature maps from each backbone to a cross-attention fusion module.

-\subsection{Cross Attention mechanism}
+\subsubsection{Cross Attention mechanism}

-The attention mechanism computes attention weights for each feature map, identifying its relevance to the classification task.
-Given an image feature map $F \in \mathbb{R}^{C \times H \times W}$, where $C, H,$ and $W$ denote the number of channels, height, and width of the feature tensor, respectively, our approach employs cross-attention fusion followed by channel and spatial attention modules.
-Unlike conventional methods, our framework first facilitates feature exchange between EfficientNetB4 and ResNet34 architectures, Figure \ref{fig3}, ensuring that the attention mechanism is guided by multi-network contextual dependencies rather than isolated feature representations.
-Building on prior works such as ~\citep{he2020cabnet, li2019canet, xie2021cross}, which proposed channel and spatial attention mechanisms to explore discriminative features, our module ensures the network prioritizes disease-specific features by leveraging cross-attention between architectures, enabling context-aware attention refinement.
-Unlike traditional CBAM ~\citep{woo2018cbam} and SENet ~\citep{hu2018squeeze}, which apply sequential channel and spatial attention within a single network, our enhanced mechanism integrates cross-network feature interactions.
-This approach enhances spatial understanding and multi-scale feature integration, addressing the limitations of single-network attention mechanisms.
+Building on prior works such as \cite{he2020cabnet}, \cite{xie2021cross}, which proposed channel and spatial attention mechanisms to explore discriminative features, our module ensures the network prioritizes specific features via cross-attention, refining context-aware attention refinement.
+Traditional CBAM \cite{woo2018cbam} and SENet \cite{hu2018squeeze} applied sequential channel and spatial attention within a single network; our proposed framework explicitly models bi-directional feature interaction across the network via cross-attention.